KatherineMichel/agile-sprint-playbook/uk-gov/service-design-phases.md

 ## Alpha Phase

+The objective is to build a working prototype.
+This will be used by stakeholders or a closed group of end users to:
+* gain greater understanding of a service
+* test design approach
+* test some technologies
+* begin to form the team
+* gain shared understanding of the service at a coding and integrations level
+* understand what or who you will need to deliver a beta

+What should be in your alpha?
+Think of it as a proof of concept:
+* is the solution appropriate?
+* is your approach viable?
+* do you have enough understanding of your users’ needs to meet them?
+* If not, find out more and make a new prototype.

+Duration
+* 2 months, running in week-long sprints over a 6 to 8 week period.

+Team Requirements
+* Small core team

 Outputs
 * high level story cards
 * plan for beta and running of the live service (decreasingly detailed)